AshikDev/workspace/README.md

     ```

 10. **Home Task**
-    * Show detail view of the product while click on the product name
+    * Show detail view of the product while clicking on the product name
     * User will be able to upload PDF as a book while adding product
-    * Activate "Download" button
+    * Activate "Download" button for that PDF "Book"